mbornstein/GithubRepoClassification/README.md

 * visualize metric distribution (each metric/ color coding)
 * visualize boxplot per category per metric
 * Tips with to do if high null accuracy
+* learning curve by train set size
+* predict category from readme